Blessing-tech123/Blessing-tech123/README.md

 ## About Me
 I'm a Data Analyst with a passion for turning data into insights that support smarter decisions.

 I work with data to uncover patterns, analyze trends, and build clear data-driven solutions through analysis and visualization.
-Myfocus is on creating meaningful insights and interactive dashboard that help organizations understand their data effectively.
+My focus is on creating meaningful insights and interactive dashboard that help organizations understand their data effectively.

 I build projects using:
 - Excel